MattPinder/MastersProject/README.md

 * pb_359_3 - Assembly will go no lower than 5 polished contigs (with a 6 in between...)
  * Attempt blastx analysis with 18k/20k seed read length results?
 * pb_359_4 - After blastx analysis, appears to belong to the order Sphingomonadales
- * Potential family Sphingomonadaceae, potetial genus Sphingorhabdus)
+ * Potential family Sphingomonadaceae, potential genus Sphingorhabdus)
+ * Consistent with prediction in 00_data/pb_359 readme
 * pb_359_5 - Still waiting for assemblies to complete on account of errors...
 * pb_359_6 - Assemby will go no lower than 9 polished contigs
  * Try assembling with seed read length 5k, or attempt blastx analysis?